I know ‘community’ is such an overused buzzword, so to make sure we’re on the same page, here’s what I mean by community:

 Every business now wants to build a community, and after hearing the above definition, it’s a no brainer as to why.

-After all, a community is sort of like your fanbase.
+After all, a community is like your fanbase.

 It’s the group of people who are, to varying degrees, in love with what you do, your interests, and what you’re working to achieve.